NotDaniMarch/qube/README.md

 - Player splitting is superposition of low and high energy states.
 - Choosing a particular cube to keep is the equvalent of applying Z gate for interference before applying Hadamard gate again.
-- The observation block chooses random instance of player to stay which describes the observation concept and measurement.
+- The observation, killing, and goal blocks choose random instance of player to stay which describes the observation concept and measurement.
 This makes the implementation conceptual (the quantum concepts are represented in different and interacive form), state-based (the player state is manipulated), and gatebased (the players can apply X, H, and Z gates).